 A Treasure Trove of Ideas in Search Terms

 One thing that I find fascinating is the various search terms that drive people to my blog.
-Sure, most of my search traffic is unknown (243 as of writing this post), but there’s some fun gems to be found.
-Here’s a badly edited image of some of my search terms for example.
+Sure, most of my search traffic is unknown (243 as of writing this post), but there are some fun gems to be found.
+Here’s a badly edited image of some of my search terms for an example.

 Another thing that is really interesting to me is the number of search strings that directed traffic to my ARC review of The 7 1/2 Deaths of Evelyn Hardcastle.
 But I am also not surprised because that book is a mindf*ck and so I got to thinking… I should re-read the book and do a big spoiler reveal post.
 Mainly because I loved the book and have been wanting an excuse to re-read it after buying the finished copy, but also because it seems like something that could interest others.